 Meet the Health Behaviour and Emotion Team

 Dr. Catherine M. Sabiston is a professor of exercise and health psychology at the University of Toronto and holds a Canada Research Chair (Tier II) in Physical Activity and Mental Health.
-Her research primarily focuses on strategies to improve physical activity, and reduce sedentary behavior, among individuals across the lifespan and how physical activity relates to mental health.
-Dr. Sabiston has over 160 peer reviewed articles, and over 300 conference presentations and community public health talks.
+Her research primarily focuses on strategies to improve physical activity and reduce sedentary behaviour among individuals across the lifespan and how physical activity relates to mental health.
+Dr. Sabiston has over 160 peer reviewed articles and over 300 conference presentations and community public health talks.
 She has received numerous career awards for her work in sport, exercise, and health psychology and has held more than $19 million in funding to conduct her research.

 Ross completed his PhD at the University of Stirling and currently works as a postdoctoral fellow under the supervision of Dr. Sabiston.
 During his PhD, he studied group dynamics in a performance context.
 Specifically, he focused on athletes' attributions for team performance and social identity.
 He is currently researching the consequences and antecedents of team sport participation during adolescence with an interest in psychosocial factors that predict team sport participation in youth and young adulthood.
 He is also interested in how the team context that can impact individual and team level performance.
 Ross can be reached at firstname.lastname@example.org or via twitter @RossMurray91

 Saeko (M.D., Ph.D.) works under the supervision of Professor Sabiston as a postdoctoral fellow.
 She completed a Ph.D. in medicine from Keio University in Japan.
 She researches in general psychiatry, particularly the effects of yoga therapy as an additional treatment for patients with severe mental illness.